epam/ai-dial-integration-langchain-python/README.md

 ## Passing DIAL-specific extra fields in Langchain requests/responses

-`langchain_openai` [doesn't allow](https://github.com/langchain-ai/langchain/issues/26617) to pass extra request/response parameters to/from the upstream model.
+`langchain-openai` library [doesn't allow](https://github.com/langchain-ai/langchain/issues/26617) to pass extra request/response parameters to/from the upstream model.

 The minimal example highlighting the issue could be found in the [example folder](https://github.com/epam/ai-dial-integration-langchain-python/tree/development/example):